Looking to subdivide or consolidate a parcel of land in the Town of Yarmouth? You've come to the right place!

 The Subdivision By-law provides a uniform development standard when creating new lots.
 For instance, new subdivisions involving new roads require that the subdivider install new municipal services – such as sewer, water, storm sewer, and roadways – to the specifications outlined in the by-law.

-How can I build a subdivision?
+How can I subdivide?

 - Discuss the requirements for your subdivision with our Development Officer.
 This is necessary because different areas will require different lot sizes and frontages, depending on their location and size.